 were the first to introduce the Ecco brand of shoes to the U.S.

 The rich history of the Kershaw family continues today at The Walk

-Shop as they approach their 35th year.
+Shop as they pass their 40th year.
 The words of grandfather

 Benjamin still resonate within the store today: "We do not

 sell shoes.
 We sell foot comfort."
 And today, they can add